Sound advice would usually steer a beginner away from this type of telescope, but there are some beginners that must

-Our Verdict: The NexStar 4SE is a fantastic scope in its own right.
+Our Verdict: The NexStar 4SE is a fantastic telescope under $500.
 Its optical design allows for multiple benefits, and since it comes with a GoTo mount, locating and identifying objects will be easy and interesting for new astronomers.

 Who is the Celestron NexStar 4SE Best Suited to?

 The NexStar 4SE is intended for beginners but having been mounted on an alt-azimuth mount with GoTo, I don’t think it’s going to be easy to master the learning curve.
 While the recommended advice is to steer beginners towards easy-to-use, non-GoTo alt-azimuth mounts to start with, some users want to get a taste of everything from the get-go.
 The NexStar telescope can provide that.

 Intermediates may look to this model as a grab-and-go or ready-to-use telescope.
 With its NexStar features, an intermediate can develop or use their experience to experiment with astro imaging.
 While the 4” aperture is limiting on DSOs, amazing shots can be taken if you know what to do.

 How Does the Celestron NexStar 4SE Perform?

 The NexStar 4SE is a little workhorse.
 It allows for a lot of possibilities between GoTo, astrophotography, and excellent visual use for both celestial and terrestrial viewing.
 It’s a “slow” telescope, so high-power observation is its strong-suit, so I think you will absolutely be disappointed if you’re after whopping fields of view.

 With the latest firmware updates, the SkyAlign alignment process works well.
 Even though the NexStar doesn’t come with a whole lot of extra free apps, it is compatible with many advanced systems, and of course, WiFi.
 The dual-axis mount is adequately matched with the OTA and offers a built-in wedge for EQ movement on a solid and sturdy tripod.